Skip to main content

 Recommendation

-• The COVID-19 Treatment Guidelines Panel (the Panel) recommends that the use of extracorporeal membrane oxygenation (ECMO) should be considered for children with acute COVID-19 or multisystem inflammatory syndrome in children (MIS-C) who have refractory hypoxemia or shock when hemodynamic parameters cannot be maintained or lung-protective strategies result in inadequate gas exchange (CIII).
+• The COVID-19 Treatment Guidelines Panel recommends that the use of extracorporeal membrane oxygenation (ECMO) should be considered for children with acute COVID-19 or multisystem inflammatory syndrome in children (MIS-C) who have refractory hypoxemia or shock when hemodynamic parameters cannot be maintained or lung-protective strategies result in inadequate gas exchange (CIII).
 Candidacy for ECMO should be determined on a case-by-case basis by the multidisciplinary team.

 Rationale

-Studies evaluating data on the use of ECMO in children with COVID-19 and MIS-C are limited to case reports and case series.11-13 A publicly available registry for pediatric patients with COVID-19 on ECMO is maintained by the multinational Extracorporeal Life Support Organization (ELSO).
-In-hospital mortality at 90 days was about 30%, which is similar to reports from non-COVID-19 ECMO cohorts.14,15 ELSO has published guidelines for use of ECMO in COVID-19.16 In general, ECMO candidacy for children with COVID-19 or MIS-C should be assessed using criteria similar to those used for other causes of severe respiratory failure or shock.
-Cannulation approaches and management principles should follow published international guidelines and local protocols for non-COVID-19 patients.
+Studies that have evaluated data on the use of ECMO in children with COVID-19 and MIS-C have suggested that these patients have outcomes similar to patients who have received ECMO for illnesses not related to COVID-19.11-15 The Extracorporeal Life Support Organization published guidelines for the use of ECMO in patients with COVID-19.16 In general, children with COVID-19 or MIS-C who are candidates for ECMO should be assessed using criteria similar to those used for children with severe respiratory failure or shock due to other causes.
+Cannulation approaches and management principles should follow published international guidelines and local protocols for patients who do not have COVID-19.
+Pediatric clinicians should consider entering patients into clinical trials or registries to inform future recommendations regarding the use of ECMO in children with COVID-19.

 References